 The UAE Economy in 2020: An Outlook

 2020 is shaping up to be an important year for the United Arab Emirates.
 Dubai is hosting Expo 2020, and it will be sure to have a significant impact on the country.
 How will the UAE economy fare next year?
-We have the Emirati economic outlook that will help us answer this question.
+We have the Emirati economic outlook that will help us answer this question as you seek to carry out UAE company formation processes.

 The forecast for the UAE economy in 2020